ptahv/kontti/README.md

 `initState`

 Initvalues for the state.
 Type of object.
+State is passed only to the connected component.

 ```js
 const initState = {